 Anaheim Regional Transportation Intermodal Center

 Clark served as the general contractor for the Anaheim Regional Transportation Intermodal Center (ARTIC) project.
-Designed to be a world-class transportation center, the ARTIC project allows commuters to move seamlessly between transit services to reach Southern California's activity centers and business districts.
+Designed to be a world-class transportation center, ARTIC allows commuters to move seamlessly between transit services to reach Southern California's activity centers and business districts.

 The project was a partnership between the City of Anaheim and the Orange County Transportation Authority and is funded with a combination of Measure M funds, a local half-cent sales tax for transportation improvements, as well as state and federal funds.
 ARTIC will support more than 10,000 daily boardings among 10 different transportation modes.
 More than 5,000 jobs were created as a result of the project.